Skip to content

 Can I run multiple affiliate sites under one LLC?

 Yes.
 One Wyoming LLC can hold 5, 10, or 20 affiliate sites in different niches.
 They share the legal entity, EIN, and bank account.
-Many affiliates we serve run 10+ sites under one LLC for consolidated tax and banking management.
+Many affiliates run 10+ sites under one LLC for consolidated tax and banking management.

 Do I owe US tax on affiliate commission income?